osk4r8088/chat.ospw.de/README.md

 nano .env
 ```

-The file looks like this — replace each value:
+The file looks like this: replace each value:

 SYNAPSE_DB_PASSWORD=<secret-1>
 SYNAPSE_MACAROON_SECRET=<secret-2>